SergioMOrozco/SergioMOrozco.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I am a graduate student at Brown University working under [George Konidaris](https://cs.brown.edu/people/gdk/) and [Stefanie Tellex](https://h2r.cs.brown.edu/people/).
 Previously, I was a full-time Flight Software Engineer at [York Space Systems](https://www.yorkspacesystems.com/).

-I am currently exploring various state representations that allow agents to generate geometrically reasonable subgoals for long horizon tasks.
-I’m broadly interested in creating general autonomous agents.
+I’m interested in endowing robotic systems with the ability to predict the future through the use of forward prediction models.
+More specifically, I believe that by giving robots the ability to understand how their actions could affect the future, they can make better decisions during learning and planning.
+My research interest is grounded in the belief that humans have an innate understanding of physics that informs our prediction capabilities, and we can equally embed this understanding into robots.

+Currently, I’m researching how we can use forward prediction models to predict deformable dynamics for object manipulation.
+Specifically, I am researching how Graph Neural Networks can achieve this goal reliably with stochastic aware mechanisms.

 My Promise To Ethical AI
 ======